Infiniti QX70

-First generation (S50; 2003)
+First generation (S50; 2002)

 The nameplates FX35 and FX45 refer to the two available engines.
 The FX35 is available in two drivetrains, the RWD and the AWD, which are both fitted to a dual overhead cam 3.5-liter 24-valve V6 VQ35DE gasoline engine, with aluminum-alloy block and heads, electronically controlled throttle system, and low-friction molybdenum-coated pistons that makes use of the continuous variable valve timing which in part optimizes the opening of intake valves.
 This is also coupled with an electronically controlled super-wide ratio five-speed automatic with a manumatic shift mode that includes the option of sequentially selected manual gearshifts and downshift rev-matching.

 The AWD FX45 incorporates a 4,494 cc 32-valve V8 DOHC VK45DE gasoline engine with four valves per cylinder, microfinished camshafts with aluminum-alloy block and heads, low-friction molybdenum-coated pistons, titanium intake and exhaust valves, modular cylinder heads, microfinished crankshaft, lightweight pistons, super-silent single stage cam drive chain, and a Continuously Variable Valve Timing Control System that optimizes opening of intake valves.
-Development began in 1999 under newly appointed CEO Carlos Ghosn's NRP.
+Development began in 1999 under newly appointed CEO Carlos Ghosn's Nissan Revival Plan (NRP).
 Design work was completed in rapid succession in 2000, for late 2002 production.
 Designed prior to that, earlier on in 2000 under the "Bionic Cheetah" theme, the 2001 Infiniti FX45 Concept was introduced at the NAIAS in January 2001.
 From mid-2001, a new concept based on the production design was developed and completed in late 2001.
 Sketches were first released in late November 2001.
-The second-generation 2002 FX45 Concept was introduced in January 2002 at the NAIAS '02 as a thinly-veiled production FX (S50) and planned production was announced for early 2003.
-In January 2003, the 2003 FX45 made its debut at the 2003 NAIAS and went on sale January 24, 2003.
+The second-generation 2002 FX45 Concept was introduced in January 2002 at the NAIAS as a thinly-veiled production FX (S50) and planned production was announced for early 2003.
+In January 2003, the 2003 FX45 made its debut at the NAIAS and went on sale January 24, 2003.